vstinner/notes/cpython.rst

 :ref:`FreeBSD <freebsd-list>`:

+* Python 3.7 dropped support for FreeBSD 9 and older.
 * FreeBSD 9 buildbot wokers have been removed in 2017

 Well supported platforms on Python 3.6 and 2.7: